Structural Correction

 Central functions that mandate adoption produce compliance without substance.
 The board’s role is to verify annually that central capabilities are genuinely good, affordable, and funded through unit demand rather than top-down allocation.

-The CISO explained that the scanning tool had been integrated into every unit's deployment pipeline and that the remaining 6% was a configuration issue being resolved.
-Richard asked a different question: “Are the units using the tool because they need it, or because we told them to?”
+Thomas asked a question the metric could not answer: “What does 94% compliance mean for our actual security risk?”
+The CISO explained that the scanning tool was integrated into every unit's deployment pipeline and that the remaining 6% was a configuration issue being resolved.
+Thomas asked a different question: “Are the units using the tool because they need it, or because we told them to?”

-The answer took two weeks to produce.
+The answer took two weeks.
 Two of the four units had configured the tool to auto-approve all findings below critical severity, because the default thresholds generated hundreds of false positives and the units had no mechanism to work with the security team on tuning them.
-The compliance dashboard showed adoption.
-The security risk was unchanged.
+The dashboard showed adoption while the security risk was unchanged.
+“We are measuring whether the units consume what we push,” Thomas observed, “not whether they are managing the risk they own.”

 ...